Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

             kitchen_error(resp)
 ```

-Here we have a django view that saves an order to the database, then makes a
+Here we have a django view.
+It saves an order to the database, then makes a
-request to a service, and then notifies the customer by websocket.
+request to a service, then notifies the customer by websocket.
 Despite not having async/await keywords, this is async code:

 - The database backend is provided by this repo